 Abatement action process

-- If noise nuisance continues following a Noise Abatement Notice, enforcement action and/or seizure of equipment for failing to comply with the abatement notice may be taken
+- If noise nuisance continues following a Noise Abatement Notice, enforcement action may be taken and/or seizure of equipment for failing to comply with the abatement notice

 - Enforcement action may include a prosecution in the Magistrates Court, issuing a caution, issuing a fixed penalty notice, or sending a further written warning